Serves 2 as one dish meal or 4-6 for a full Thai meal

 4-6 small kaffir lime leaves (bai ma-grood), very finely slivered

 5-10 Thai Dragon chiles (phrik chee fa) or Thai Bird Chiles (Phrik kee nue)

 Prep each ingredient and set aside to allow quick stir fry technique.

 Leave the fresh basil leaves whole; the flowers may also be used.

 Heat a wok until the surface is smoking hot.
 Add oil to one side and swirl to coat the wok surface.

-Add the seafood pieces into the hot wok.
+Add the chicken pieces evenly over the surface of the wok.
 Sprinkle generously with the white pepper.
-Then add garlic and shallots and stir fry until the seafood is translucsent but not done.
-Add the chiles and slivered kaffir lime leaves, and continue stir frying until the mussels are beginning to open.
+Do not stir, allow them to brown and begin to turn colour.
+Then add garlic and shallots and stir fry until the chicken is no longer pink.
+Add the chiles and slivered kaffirlime leaves continue stir frying.

 Then add fresh basil leaves and fish sauce to taste.
 Stir and mix

 well.
 Stir-fry another half a minute, or until the basil is wilted